tre3p/mq-guides/README.md

 make start
 ```

-Alternatively, you can use my docker-compose, which will launch all application needed.
+Alternatively, you can use my docker compose, which will launch all application needed.

 ```sh
 cd kafka-messaging